We can approve premises, like hotels and stately homes, to be used for civil marriage and civil partnership ceremonies.

 If granted, approval will be valid for three years.

-Applying for a new approval or to renew an existing approval is £995, which must be paid when you apply.
+It costs £995 to apply for a new approval or to renew an existing approval.

 What you need to provide with your application